Rahu occupies 4th-from-Chandra

 He enjoys the Thrill of Passing via Mixed-Culture privilege, across culture-separating fences, limits, borders, barriers

 passion for royal-celebrity entitlement

 Renegade Rahu in Bhava 4

 In all things Rahu, even the most fantastic upward trajectory tends to end with a sudden ejection from the artificially high, exotically obtained elite level of privilege.

 Think of Pretender Professor Rahu 's beheading and fall from the world of the deities.
 When the period of false entitlement is over, it's over big.

-Rahu is however never fully defeated and His ambition never withers .
-He may fail once or a hundred times -- but at the next Rahu bhukti, He will try again.
+Yet, Risk-rewarding Rahu = never fully defeated, His perpetual ambition never withers .
+He may fail once or a hundred times.
+Nevertheless, when the next Rahu bhukti empowers His Fascinating Passions, Shri Rahu will try again.

 Seeks privilege via upward social class-mobility via real-estate, construction of buildings, establishment of schools and ancient ethnic teachings, vehicles of land and sea.